Cornell has earned a reputation as a trusted strategic partner, with more than

 When building, expanding or upgrading your senior residences incorporate the latest technology to reduce risks for your residents in an emergency and improve the efficiency of your staff.
 Our experts are on hand to help you choose the right system for your skilled care, independent living, assisted living, memory care senior residences or outpatient clinics.

-Nurse Call Systems Provide Safer, More Secure Senior Living
+Nurse Call Systems for Safer, Happier Senior Living

 At Cornell Communications, we pride ourselves on our contribution to the safety and well-being of patients and residents of skilled care, independent living, assisted living, and memory care residences, along with outpatient medical clinics across the United States and around the world.